SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 SCEP is the protocol that automates the issuance of a certificate to the client device by facilitating communication between the client machine or device and the SCEP Gateway provided by a PKI.

 The SCEP device enrollment process is based on the HTTP for the request and response function and supports RSA cryptography.
-This certificate management protocol requires a secret or a password that is included in the certificate signing request (CSR) and is shared between the SCEP server and the CA to validate the device.
-The CSR also includes a SCEP URL that guides the device where it needs to connect to the API gateway to request a certificate.
+This protocol often includes a challenge password embedded in the CSR, which the SCEP server validates before forwarding the request to the CA.

-Mobile Device Management (MDM) systems such as Intune, Jamf, and Workspace use SCEP to automate the process of PKI certificate enrollment process for both managed devices and unmanaged BYOD.
+MDM systems such as Intune, Jamf, and Workspace use SCEP to automate the process of PKI certificate enrollment for both managed devices and unmanaged BYOD.

 The process of device enrollment with SCEP can be broadly divided into the following steps: